cfpb/grasshopper-parser/README.md

 ##### Response

-The `input` value will always be the address string provided in the request.
+Notice there are two additional "derived" parts at the end of the list.

 ```json
 {